Vignetting: Mechanical vignetting

 Mechanical vignetting occurs when light beams emanating from object points located off-axis (laterally or vertically off from the optical axis of an optical system under consideration) are partially blocked by external objects of the optical system such as thick or stacked filters, secondary lenses, and improper lens hoods.
 This has the effect of changing the entrance pupil shape as a function of angle (resulting in the path of light being partially blocked).
 Darkening can be gradual or abrupt – the smaller the aperture, the more abrupt the vignetting as a function of angle.

-When some points on an image receives no light at all due to mechanical vignetting (the paths of light to these image points is completely blocked), then this results in a restriction of the Field of View (FOV) – parts of the image are then completely black.
+When some points on an image receive no light at all due to mechanical vignetting (the paths of light to these image points is completely blocked), then this results in a restriction of the Field of View (FOV) – parts of the image are then completely black.

 Optical vignetting

 This type of vignetting is caused by the physical dimensions of a multiple element lens.
 Rear elements of the lens are shaded by elements in front of them, which reduces the effective lens opening for off-axis incident light.
 The result is a gradual decrease in light intensity towards the image periphery.
 Optical vignetting is sensitive to the lens aperture and can often be cured by a reduction in aperture of 2–3 stops.
 (An increase in the F-number.)